ggcarrots/django-carrots/source/python_quickstart.rst

 ..
 We skip the test above because we can't mock input.__repr__ :(

-In order to call the function we must put brackets after its name:
+In order to call the function, we must put parentheses after its name:

     >>> input()  # doctest: +SKIP

-Now the function will be executed by Python.
+Now Python will execute the function.

 All arguments are given in parentheses.
 To specify more than one, separate them with a comma: